RsdNoob/cat-detector/README.md

 The pyimages/config.py contains the following:

-- paths for the original raccoon data set images and annotations for object detection
+- paths for the original cat data set images and annotations for object detection
 - paths to positive ( i.e., a cat) and negative ( i.e., no cat in the image input) images.
 When build dataset.py script is run, these directories will be filled in.
 - total number of proposals for Specific Search regions to be used for training and inference, respectively
 - total number of positive and negative regions to use when constructing our dataset